Treating Inflammation Naturally With Nutraceuticals

 Check your hormones

 Hormones can play a big role in chronic inflammation.
-Because of this, we recommend visiting your integrative medical practitioner to have your hormones assessed.
+Because of this, we recommend visiting your integrative medicine practitioner to have your hormones assessed.

 Sleep and relaxation to reduce inflammation